cakephp/docs/en/orm/query-builder.rst

 the virtual properties generation or special data formatting, sometimes you need to change the data structure in a more fundamental way.

+For those cases, the query object offers the method ``mapReduce``, which is a way of processing results once they are fetched from the database.

 On common example of changing the data structure is grouping results together based on certain conditions.
 For this task we can use the ``mapReduce`` function.
 We need two callable functions the ``$mapper`` and the ``$reducer``.